 Healthcare brand Baby Doppler tried using several different 3PLs, but none of them were able to provide them with a holistic view of their inventory data.
 This lack of uniformity led to a reduction in inventory movement visibility.

-“We worked with some large fulfilment providers as well as some smaller 3PLs, and none of them gave us unified data, let us look at inventory holistically, or enabled us to see which inventory was moving and where.”– Mithu Kuna, Co-Founder & CEO of Baby Doppler
+“We worked with some large fulfillment providers as well as some smaller 3PLs, and none of them gave us unified data, let us look at inventory holistically, or enabled us to see which inventory was moving and where.”– Mithu Kuna, Co-Founder & CEO of Baby Doppler

 With a leaner, more efficient backend system businesses are able to operate with stronger margins — improving the overall viability of the business.

 On the surface, the terms “unified commerce” and “omnichannel commerce” may seem interchangeable.
 However, they each come with their own set of intricacies.

 An omnichannel customer experience is one of the components of unified commerce however the unified commerce approach takes the omnichannel model a step further.